renpy/renpy/sphinx/source/gui.rst

 Advanced creators can replace some or all of screens.rpy in its entirely.
 When doing so, some or all of the contents of gui.rpy may become redundant.
-It's probably a good idea to call :func:`gui.init` to reset styles—but after that, a creator can do whatever they want.
+It's probably a good idea to call :func:`gui.init` to reset styles â€“ but after that, a creator can do whatever they want.
 It usually makes sense to include some or all of the :ref:`special screens <screen-special>`, to make sure players can have access to all the functionality Ren'Py provides.